Listen to this article.

 Father’s Day can be difficult to navigate for men facing a life-limiting prenatal diagnosis.
 In the weeks leading up to the day, these grieving fathers may experience a range of emotions and feel a heightened sense of grief.
 Father’s Day can serve as a painful reminder of what these families are facing and the lifetime of grief they will carry.
 The holiday is more than just the third Sunday in June.
 It is an emotionally complicated holiday for many, especially fathers who know the pain of losing a child.

 So, this Father’s Day, remember the men in your life who are grieving.
-To help you know how to support a grieving father on Father’s Day, I created the CARE model.
+To help you know how to support a grieving father on Father’s Day, we created the CARE model.
 CARE stands for consider, ask, recognize, and empower.

 “CARE stands for consider, ask, recognize, and empower.”